Atabord/JSSchool/ChallengeC09/README.md

 Open http://localhost:8081/ in your favorite browser to watch the app runing.

-The users created by autopopulating the database are:
+The users created by auto-populating the database are:
 | user | password | email |
 |------ |-------- | ------ |
 | user1 | password1 | user1@example.com |